× back

 How BAM Works

-• Learning Process: BAM learns by adjusting the weights between the neurons in the X and Y layers.
-When given a pair of patterns (one in each layer), it strengthens the connections between the neurons that are active in both patterns.
+• Learning Process: BAM learns by adjusting the strength of connections between the neurons in the X and Y layers.
+When BAM is given a pair of patterns, one pattern in the X layer and the corresponding pattern in the Y layer, the network strengthens the connections between neurons that represent these patterns.
+This enables BAM to recall the patterns later when given part of either pattern.

 Why Use BAM?